Extremaduran language: History

 The late 19th century saw the first serious attempt to write in Extremaduran, until then an oral language, with the poet José María Gabriel y Galán.
 Born in Salamanca, he lived most of his life in the north of Cáceres, Extremadura.
 He wrote in a local variant of Extremaduran, full of dialectal remnants, but always with an eye on Spanish usage.

 Throughout the 20th century, revival efforts focused on documenting local vernacular forms.
 By the early 21st century, only a small community of activists advocated for co-official status of Northern Extremaduran, while regional authorities have not implemented legal protections beyond recognizing Extremaduran as part of the broader Spanish linguistic heritage.

 There are also attempts to transform the southern Castilian dialects ("castúo", as some people named them, using the word which appeared in Luis Chamizo Trigueros's poems) into a language.
 Advocacy for codifying southern Castilian dialects under the label ‘Extremaduran’ has heightened tensions over linguistic identity, contributing to regional government decisions against granting co-official status to Northern Extremaduran.

 It is in serious danger of extinction, with only the oldest people speaking it at present, while most of the Extremaduran population cannot speak the language, since the majority of Extremadurans, and even its own speakers, regard it as poorly spoken Spanish.

 In 2013, the people of Serradilla created the first feature film in Extremaduran, Territoriu de bandolerus.
+In late 2024, Extremaduran and Oliventine Portuguese received legal recognition from the Regional Government of Extremadura.